• Products

 The options vary based on the value’s data type.

-For any data type:
+For all data types:

 • Is null